-All Listeria species are gram-positive, facultative anaerobic bacteria with both psychrotrophic (thriving in cold environment) and mesophilic (growing in moderate temperature) features.
-Based upon the low guanine-cytosine content of its genome, the genus is placed in the Clostridium sub branch of gram-positive bacteria.
+All Listeria species are gram-positive, facultatively anaerobic bacteria with both psychrotrophic (thriving in a cold environment) and mesophilic (growing in moderate temperature) features.
+Based upon the low guanine-cytosine content of its genome, the genus is placed in the Clostridium sub-branch of gram-positive bacteria.

 Morphologically, they are short rods measuring 0.4-0.5 µm by 0.5-2.0 µm with rounded ends.
 They can be curved in single or short chains, often in a “V” shape.
 Listeria monocytogenes is motile due to one to five peritrichous flagella, and filaments up to 20 µm in length may develop in older cultures.

-Decomposing plant matter is considered to be the natural habitat of these bacteria, as they can live there as saprophytes.
-In addition, domesticated ruminants possibly play a pivotal role in the maintenance of Listeria in the rural environment through continuous fecal-oral enrichment cycle.
+The decomposing plant matter is considered to be the natural habitat of these bacteria, as they can live there as saprophytes.
+In addition, domesticated ruminants possibly play a pivotal role in the maintenance of Listeria in the rural environment through a continuous fecal-oral enrichment cycle.

 Epidemiology of listeriosis

-This serious invasive disease primarily afflicts vulnerable populations such as pregnant women, neonates, the elderly and immunocompromised adults.
-The disease is mainly caused by the consumption of contaminated ready-to-eat food, with soft cheeses made from raw milk and ready-to-eat meats posing a highest threat to susceptible individuals.
+This serious invasive disease primarily afflicts vulnerable populations such as pregnant women, neonates, the elderly, and immunocompromised adults.
+The disease is mainly caused by the consumption of contaminated ready-to-eat food, with soft cheeses made from raw milk and ready-to-eat meats posing the highest threat to susceptible individuals.

 Listeria monocytogenes is estimated to cause approximately 1600 illnesses each year in the United States with more than 250 related deaths.
 Since 2001, an increase in the number of listeriosis cases has been observed in several European Union countries, predominantly in the population older than 60.